BeAPI/bea-sanitize-filename/README.md

 # BEA - Sanitize Filename

-This mu-plugin allows you to sanitize files on upload, which is pretty handy.
+This plugin will remove all punctuation and accents from the filename of uploaded files, which is pretty handy.
 You could then ask "Why it's not already into core?".
 This is [make WordPress core](https://core.trac.wordpress.org/ticket/22363) !

 # How ?